-Actions Taken: The Referral Center (TRC) (CN region) has undertaken many initiatives to improve the rate of follow-up for clients referred to DMHSAS-funded agencies.
-It has been made clear to the staff that TRC is responsible and is being held accountable for our clients after they are discharged until they are in the care of another provider.
-TRC has reorganized the counseling staff in order to focus more directly on client referral by eliminating the position of Head Counselor.
-All personnel who are responsible for client care are supervised by the Medical Director.
-The counselor's primary responsibility will be to complete each client's evaluation and determine level of further care that the client needs according to ASAM criteria (this is accomplished within 48 hours of admission).
-TRC has established the position of case manager, whose primary responsibility is to refer clients to further substance abuse services.
-All clients will have case management within 48 hours of admission and all efforts made to refer clients will be documented in writing on the case management worksheet.
-Other service needs of the client, including transportation, will be addressed by the case managers.
-TRC will improve the working relationship with agencies to which it refers clients by having face-to-face meetings with the personnel who determine admission to their programs.
-TRC will cooperate with these agencies in developing methods of facilitating smooth transition of care of mutual clients.
-The Performance Improvement Supervisor of TRC will develop methods to evaluate the effectiveness of these efforts to discover and document the barriers in implementation.
+- Staff is held accountable for clients after they are discharged until they are in the care of another provider - All personnel responsible for client care are supervised by the Medical Director - Counselor's primary responsibility is to complete each client's evaluation and determine level of further care that the client needs according to ASAM criteria (accomplished within 48 hours of admission) - Establish the position of case manager, whose primary responsibility is to refer clients to further substance abuse services - All clients have case management within 48 hours of admission and all efforts made to refer clients are documented in writing on the case management worksheet - Service needs of the client, including transportation, are addressed by the case managers - Improve the working relationship with agencies to which clients are referred by having face-toface meetings with the personnel who determine admission to their programs - Develop methods to evaluate the effectiveness of performance improvement efforts to discover and document the barriers

-Discussion: To address agencies' concerns that the low rate of initiation was caused by a lack of substance abuse treatment resources, the DMHSAS examined the relationship between the percentage of persons in need of substance abuse treatment within each region that received a substance abuse service and the percentage of clients that initiated treatment within 14 days of discharge from detoxification (our initiation indicator).
-The percentage of persons in need of substance abuse treatment within a region that received a service was chosen as the best available measure to indicate the overall availability of substance abuse services in a region.
-The linear regression model consisted of a dependent variable (percent of clients receiving another substance abuse service within 14 days of discharge from detox), and an independent variable (percent of clients in need of treatment who received treatment).
-Results from the regression analysis indicate no significant relationship between the dependent and independent variables (Adj.
-R =0.1015).
-That is, with the information we had available for analysis, there does not appear to be a relationship between treatment options and the rate of persons initiating treatment after detox.
+Discussion: To determine whether the low rate of initiation was caused by a lack of substance abuse treatment resources, the DMHSAS examined the relationship between the percentage of persons in need of substance abuse treatment within each region that received a substance abuse service and the percentage of clients that initiated treatment within 14 days of discharge from detoxification (our initiation indicator).
+Based on the analysis of available data, no relationship was found between treatment options and the rate of persons initiating treatment after detox.